By Sreeram Sreenivasan, 10x Management Guest Writer

 As your freelance career grows over time, your mentor can guide you on how to balance multiple projects at the same time.
 A mentor can also help you achieve a healthy work-life balance.
 If you’re overwhelmed with work, a mentor might be able to guide you in transforming your solo business into a flourishing team.

+Whether you’re a software engineer wanting more tech clients, a writer searching for writing gigs, or strategizing how to get more coaching clients, mentoring and networking can help.
 A huge benefit of a mentor is the potential for access to clients and other helpful connections.
 If you build a healthy relationship with your mentor and prove that you’re ambitious and hardworking, your mentor can open many doors for you:

 - Pass on some of their own work to you, and hire you as a contractor